-We conduct our operations in China through our PRC subsidiaries and the former VIEs with which we have maintained contractual arrangements historically.
+We conduct our operations in China through our PRC subsidiaries and our VIEs with which we have maintained contractual arrangements.
 PRC laws and regulations restrict and impose conditions on foreign investment in telecommunication businesses.
-Accordingly, we operated these businesses in China through the former VIEs.
-As our Mainland China and Hong Kong subsidiaries and former VIEs have accumulated losses since their incorporation, none of them has declared or paid any dividends or made any distributions to their respective holding companies, including uCloudlink.
+Accordingly, we operate these businesses in China through our VIEs.
+As our Mainland China and Hong Kong subsidiaries and VIEs have accumulated losses since their incorporation, none of them has declared or paid any dividends or made any distributions to their respective holding companies, including uCloudlink.
 In return, uCloudlink has not declared a dividend.

 Prior to the completion of our initial public offering in June 2020, our sources of funds primarily consisted of pre-IPO financing through issuance of preferred shares, external borrowings and cash generated from operation.
-The sources of funds of the former VIEs primarily consisted of external borrowings, intercompany advances from subsidiaries and cash generated from operation.
+The sources of funds of the VIEs primarily consisted of external borrowings, intercompany advances from subsidiaries and cash generated from operation.
 The cash proceeds from the initial public offering have been used for strategic investments and general corporate purposes, including research and development and working capital needs.

-Our subsidiaries and the former VIEs conduct business transactions that include trading activities, provision of services and intercompany advances.
-The cash flows that have occurred between our subsidiaries and the former VIEs are summarized as the following:
+Our subsidiaries and our VIEs conduct business transactions that include trading activities, provision of services and intercompany advances.
+The cash flows that have occurred between our subsidiaries and our VIEs are summarized as the following:

-December 31, 2019 2020 S\$ million 2021 Cash paid by former VIEs to subsidiaries, for purchase of data plans and raw materials 35.9 27.1 1.9 Cash paid by former VIEs to subsidiaries, for marketing and software licensing services 6.8 5.5 5.4 Cash paid by subsidiaries to former VIE for purchase of Wi-Fi terminals 47.8 55.9 29.4 Intercompany advances from subsidiaries to former VIEs 7.1 7.7 3.1 Repayment of intercompany advances by former VIEs 3.2
+For the year ended December 31, 2018 2019 2020 (US S\$ millior ıs) Cash paid by VIE to equity-owned subsidiaries, Shenzhen uCloudlink Co., Ltd. and HONG KONG UCLOUDLINK NETWORK TECHNOLOGY LIMITED, for purchase of data plans and raw materials 24.2 35.9 27.1 Cash paid by VIE to equity-owned subsidiary, Shenzhen uCloudlink Technology Limited, for marketing and software licensing services 5.5 6.8 5.5 Cash paid by subsidiary, HONG KONG UCLOUDLINK NETWORK TECHNOLOGY LIMITED, to VIE for purchase of WiFi terminals 29.5 47.8 55.9 Intercompany advances from equity owned subsidiaries to the VIE 1.7 7.1 7.7 Repayment of intercompany advances by the VIE 3.2 -

-Pursuant to historical contractual agreements, Beijing uCloudlink has the exclusive rights to provide former VIEs with operational supports and consulting and technical services required by the former VIEs' businesses.
+Pursuant to the contractual agreements, Beijing uCloudlink has the exclusive rights to provide VIEs with operational supports and consulting and technical services required by the VIEs' businesses.
 Beijing uCloudlink owns the exclusive intellectual property rights created as a result of the performance of the agreements.
-The technology service fee payable by the former VIEs to Beijing uCloudlink is determined by the revenue of the former VIEs less the expenditures incurred for operation and capital purpose, or at an amount subject to mutual negotiation and agreement between the parties.
-Since the former VIEs have incurred and accumulated losses historically, there was no service fee payable by the former VIEs to Beijing uCloudlink.
+The technology service fee payable by our VIEs to Beijing uCloudlink is determined by the revenue of our VIEs less the expenditures incurred for operation and capital purpose, or at an amount subject to mutual negotiation and agreement between the parties.
+Since our VIEs have incurred and accumulated losses historically, there was no service fee payable by our VIEs to Beijing uCloudlink.